 It was more of a virtual community that guided iVillage.
 By 1996, the site had moved from AOL to the web, bringing along with it a tone, voice, and direction that was guided by the content of the message boards.
 Visitors filled the boards with discussions about relationships and parenting and being a woman in the information age.
 When one user, for instance, decided to try and not bother her teenage kid for a week to see if that might help him behave, dozens of others joined in on the experiment.

 This energy encouraged Evans and Carpenter, and they took their cue from the community.
 They allowed the conversations of their message boards to dictate the direction and editorial vision of iVillage as a whole, and crafted content that would keep these conversations going.
 They were, in turn, rewarded by a base of loyal users, visitors that returned to the site daily and helped boost it to one of the most visited sites on the web (consistently at number 6 actually).
-And when competitors like Oxygen and women.com came along, the community stood behind the iVillage and made sure it was number 1.
+And when competitors like Oxygen and

 The women of iVillage helped to make iVillage.
 It was a place where they felt they truly belonged.